vineet891/Bentley-Ottmann-Algorithm/code/includes/README.md

-# Implementation of Algorithm for Reporting and Counting Geometric Intersections
+# Implementation of Algorithm

 Partial Fulfillment of CS F364 Design and Analysis of Algorithms

+Algorithm for Reporting and Counting Geometric Intersections.

 ## Phase-1